yusufgencer/stockstimate/README.md

 ### **How to Use**
 1. Open `model_test.ipynb` in Jupyter Notebook or VS Code.
 2. Load the fine-tuned LLM model.
-3. Provide historical stock data (`stock_data_finetune.json`).
+3. Provide example type stock data from (`stock_data_test.json`).
-4. Run all cells to generate stock price predictions.
+4. Run defined cell to generate stock price predictions.

 ### **Run LLM Model for Stock Price Forecasting**
 To use the fine-tuned LLM model for stock prediction, run the following code inside `model_test.ipynb`: